ruilisi/rails-pangu/README.md

   When a project grows, hundreds or even thousands of different versions of different gems will be tried or used.
 Even a small change in `Gemfile` causes re-bundling for every `Gem` while building a `Ruby` based docker image, that most of the docker image building time is wasted for bundling a large number of stable gems, such as `rails`, `pg`...
 To solve this issue, we utilized a trick which accelerates the docker building process by bundling two rounds for `Gemfile` files, and generates two layers of docker image:

   * Build the first layer for `Gemfile.core`, which is for stable or core `Gem`s, such as `rails`, `pg`.
   * Build the second layer for `Gemfile`,  which is for mutable or non-core `Gem`s, for example, `Gem`s wrote or forted by yourself.
-Inside `Rails-pangu`, we demonstrate an example by putting `mailgun` gem inside `Gemfile`.

   Though, this process generates extra one layer of docker image which makes the image lager a little bit(hundreds of `KB`s).
 It worths that way cause **time is much more limited than disk space**